 The theoretical analysis also highlights the importance of expanding the study of the usual "aggregate TFP" news shock to more realistic shocks.
 The existence of true news shocks that are expected to affect aggregate TFP is not self-evident.
-In fact, Atalay (2015) presents evidence that sector-specific shocks contribute over half of aggregate volatility in the U.S. Even general purpose technologies are typically not recognized initially for their ability to transform most sectors of the economy.
-Rather, the recognition of the potential of those technologies to transform most sectors of the economy develops very slowly.
+In fact, Atalay (2015) presents evidence that sector-specific shocks contribute over half of aggregate volatility in the United States.
+Even general-purpose technologies are typically not recognized initially for their ability to transform most sectors of the economy.
+Instead, the recognition of the potential of these technologies develops very slowly.
 The more plausible type of "sudden" news shock is one that affects a few key sectors.
-The results of our model show that the effects of those news shocks on some variables can depend very much on the specifics of the sectors they hit.
+The results of our model show that the effects of those news shocks on some variables can depend very much on the specifics of the sectors they affect.